omerogut/DeepLearning_Final/README.md

 # DeepLearning_Final
-This project is the final pf deep learning classs.
+This project is the final of deep learning classs.